COME AND VISIT OUR WAREHOUSE SHOP. OPEN WEEKDAYS 9am - 5pm at CHURCH FARM, RODE, SOMERSET BA11 6AA

 Making a good burger is a real craft.
 I have to say this as I wrote the recipe, but this burger was AWESOME - everything that a great burger should be and with very little fuss.

-There are three things that you have to get right for your burger to taste sublime.
+There are a few that you have to get right for your burger to taste sublime.

 Ingredients for Cheeseburger - Shedletsky Style